bxcodec/goson/README.md

 You can view the list in the: https://waffle.io/bxcodec/goson

 ## Contributions
-I really appreciate for everyone who willing to help to finish this, you can put any task from https://waffle.io/bxcodec/goson.
+I really appreciate for everyone who willing to help to finish this, you can choose any task from https://waffle.io/bxcodec/goson and make a PR to this repository.

 The task with label `epic` means it's need to finish ASAP.